Ever hire someone with nearly every skill you’d ever need listed on the resume, but who couldn’t get along with your existing team?

 Step 13: Have at least one additional interviewer meet the applicant.

 Step 14: Have the applicant meet with at least one potential peer members.

-Step 16: If possible, have the applicants prepare and present some sort of presentation or role-play.
-By this, we don’t mean “sell me the pen".
-Instead, while on your premises, ask the applicant to write a short proposal, a business letter or do a mock sales presentation, any of which are tied to your line of work and to the job for which they are applying.
-If you’re seeking a sales rep to sell an intangible, asking the person to sell you a Bic is not job relevant, but asking them to review your collateral materials for 15 minutes, then make a presentation based on that is very job relevant.
+Step 16: If possible, have the applicants prepare and present some presentation or role-play.
+By this, we don’t mean “sell me the pen."
+Instead, while on your premises, ask the applicant to write a short proposal, a business letter, or do a mock sales presentation, any of which are tied to your line of work and to the job for which they are applying.
+If you’re seeking a sales rep to sell an intangible, asking the person to sell you a Bic is not job-relevant, but asking them to review your collateral materials for 15 minutes, then make a presentation based on that is very job-relevant.

 Step 18: Proceed with a full range of Background Checks.

-Step 19: Write an offer letter outlining the position, the expectations, benefits, and the compensation (in monthly or weekly increments).
+Step 19: Write an offer letter outlining the position, the expectations, benefits, and the compensation (monthly or weekly increments).

 Explain in the offer letter that this is not a contractual agreement.
 The offer letter should begin with “Pending satisfactory background checks.”

 Step 20: Ensure a proper employee orientation on the first day.
-You’ve worked hard to get them, it is important you don’t ignore them.
+You’ve worked hard to get them; you mustn’t ignore them.
 If your company’s busiest day is Monday, consider making Tuesday or Wednesday your “new employee” day.
 The last page of the New Hire Checklist is an Orientation Checklist that is helpful.

 Step 21: Manage them.

 Use the profile results and your own experience to ensure your new hires get the support, time, etc., they need.
 Try and be a better boss than the one you answered was your “best boss” when YOU interviewed.
-Remember to learn from your past experience with your own superiors when it comes to timely feedback, semi-annual performance reviews, etc.
+Remember to learn from your experience with your own superiors regarding timely feedback, semi-annual performance reviews, etc.